-Integrating this nurturing, expansive process into my life has been a deeply enriching and moving journey so far.The range of asana, philosophical and contemplative practices are also a very natural extension or deepening of my creative sound and voice explorations, and feed directly into the work in a very holistic way.
+I completed my Seasonal Yoga Teacher Training in March 2017 and am now a 200 hr Registered Yoga Teacher.The range of practices are a very natural extension of my creative sound and voice explorations, and feed directly into the work in a very holistic way.

 I was really delighted to co-facilitate the drumming activities with Erin Scrutton at the Platform Glasgow Carnival Summer School for children and young people.
 Other activities included movement, circus skills, big makes, costumes.
 An excellent week in general: skills, fun + games, parading, performing – some really wonderful moments and a huge dose of fun!